 The Sussex course brings together education theory and practice encouraging you to critically reflect on approaches to learning and teaching.
 Excellent teachers from our partnership schools are seconded to the tutor team and contribute additional currency to teaching and trainee support.

 The course starts with a full-time three week induction course on our campus during September to prepare you for starting your school placement.
 Full-time candidates spend Monday to Thursday each week training in one of our partnership schools and attending the University Campus on Fridays for lectures, workshops and seminars with our team of experienced subject tutors.
-Part-time candidates attend the university on Fridays and train for two days a week in school in year 1 and three days in year 2.
+Part-time candidates attend the university on Fridays and train for two days a week in school.

 The course benefits from the presence of the acclaimed Attenborough Centre for Creative Arts (ACCA), a world class inter disciplinary arts space in an iconic grade 11 listed building on the campus.